Joint Estimation of Properties of the Lunar Subsurface and Galactic Foregrounds with LuSEE-Night: Introduction

 The 21-cm signal of neutral hydrogen is predicted to be a sensitive probe of the universe at the Epoch of Reionization (EoR) ($z \sim 6 - 15$) and Cosmic Dawn ($z \sim 15 - 30$), and the sole probe of the Dark Ages ($z \sim 30 - 200$) \citep{Furlanetto2006-dp}.
 Measurements of the Dark Ages 21-cm signal could give information about neutrino decay lifetimes, measure the effect of gravitational waves on large scale structures, and further constrain $\Lambda$CDM cosmological models \citep{mondal2023,CHIANESE201964,mishra2018}.

 Observations from the lunar farside provide a way of probing the state of neutral hydrogen during the Dark Ages while bypassing the issues of terrestrial ionospheric distortions and radio frequency interference (RFI) from Earth.
-However, the Dark Ages spectral feature in particular is still challenging to recover since it is intrinsically faint (predicted to be $\sim$ tens of mK) and more than 5 orders of magnitude below the galactic foreground \citep{Mondal2023-rt}.
+However, the Dark Ages spectral feature in particular is still challenging to recover since it is intrinsically faint (predicted to be $\sim$ tens of mK) and more than 5 orders of magnitude below the Galactic foreground \citep{Mondal2023-rt}.
 Moreover, the Dark Ages 21-cm signal redshifts to frequencies between 3-30 MHz, which are especially difficult to study from Earth.
 This is due to the $\sim$10 MHz plasma frequency of the F-layer peak of the terrestrial ionosphere, below which the ionosphere becomes opaque and radio waves below $\sim$300 MHz are refracted and partially absorbed \citep{koopmans2016}.

 The Cosmic Dawn and EoR 21-cm signals are a prime target for multiple ground-based radio interferometers, including the Murchison Widefield Array (MWA) \citep{Tingay2013-di}, the Hydrogen Epoch of Reionization Array (HERA) \citep{DeBoer2017-oo}, the Low Frequency ARray (LOFAR) \citep{Van_Haarlem2013-mz}, the New extension in Nan{\c c}ay upgrading LOFAR (NenuFAR) \citep{Zarka2018-cr, Munshi2024-vs, nenufar2025}, the Precision Array to Probe the Epoch of Reionization (PAPER) \citep{Parsons2010-kh}, and the Giant Meter-wave Radio Telescope (GMRT) \citep{gmrt}.
-Additionally, there are several proposals for large radio telescopes on the lunar farside, including FarView \citep{burns2021lunarfarsidelowradio, burns2026farview}, DEX \citep{brinkerink2025darkagesexplorerdex}, the Lunar Crater Radio Telescope (LCRT) \citep{lcrt_Bandyopadhyay}, and the Large-scale Array for Radio Astronomy on the Farside (LARAF) \cite{Chen_2024}.
-For lunar-based proposals, the dielectric and conductive properties of the surrounding lunar subsurface will be important to study and characterize, as the subsurface may attenuate and scatter received radio waves \citep{Burns2021-md}.
+Additionally, there are several proposals for radio telescopes on the lunar farside, including FarView \citep{burns2021lunarfarsidelowradio, burns2026farview}, DEX \citep{brinkerink2025darkagesexplorerdex}, the Lunar Crater Radio Telescope (LCRT) \citep{lcrt_Bandyopadhyay}, the Large-scale Array for Radio Astronomy on the Farside (LARAF) \cite{Chen_2024}, and the Lunar Farside Technosignature and Transient Telescope (LFT3) \citep{DeBoer2025}.
+Proposals for lunar-orbiting observatories include the Probing ReionizATion of the Universe using Signal from Hydrogen (PRATUSH) experiment \citep{Sathyanarayana_Rao2023} and the Discovering the Sky at the Longest Wavelengths (DSL/Hongmeng) constellation \citep{chen2020}, which aim to exploit the radio-quiet environment of the lunar farside from orbit.